Vlastrix/keytastic_backend/docs/flow_of_keytastic/userFlow.md

 In this screen appears all the keyboard that the user marked as favorite by pressing the heart button in "Description view" of the keyboard.

 ### What is the "Profile screen"?
-In this screen the user can change his username and email.
+In this screen the user can change his username, email and password.
 He can also choose to Sign Out or to send feedback about the app to the developers.

 ### What is the "Description view" of the keyboard?
 In this screen the user can see all of the details and features of a keyboard.
 Here the user can mark the keyboard as favorite, share it, browse images or post a comment.